conzchung/Bloomberg-VBA/README.md

     Done Installing!

 # WHERE TO FIND FIELDS
-    The Fields relating tot he data you are looking for can be found form your terminal.
+    The Fields relating to the data you are looking for can be found form your terminal.
     1. Go to a ticker you are interested in
     2. Type the function FLDS in your terminal
     3. Search the information you are looking for